sy-wada/blue_benchmark_with_transformers/README.md

 [i2b2 2010](https://www.i2b2.org/NLP/DataSets/) shared task collection consists of 170 documents for training and 256 documents for testing, which is the subset of the original dataset ([Uzuner et al., 2011](#ouzuner)).

 #### Known problems
-The development dataset is very small, so it is a difficult to determine the best model.
+The development dataset is very small, so it is difficult to determine the best model.
 ## Document multilabel classification
 - The multilabel classification task predicts multiple labels from the texts.